 |Apache Hive has limitations of higher latency||HBase doesn’t have any analytical capabilities|

-* It is very much possible to write down HiveQL queries on HBase tables so that it can make best usage of the Hive’s grammar and parser query execution engine and also the query planner.
+- It is very much possible to write down HiveQL queries on HBase tables so that it can make the best usage of the Hive’s grammar and parser query execution engine and also the query planner.

-* One of the issues that needs to be considered when we integrate Hive with HBase is the impedance mismatch between HBase’s sparse and un-typed schema over Hive’s dense and typed schema.
+- One of the issues that need to be considered when we integrate Hive with HBase is the impedance mismatch between HBase’s sparse and un-typed schema over Hive’s dense and typed schema.

-Hive and HBase are two different Hadoop based technologies where Hive is an SQL-like engine that runs MapReduce jobs, and on the contrary HBase is a NoSQL key/value database on Hadoop.
+Hive and HBase are two different Hadoop based technologies where Hive is a SQL-like engine that runs MapReduce jobs, and on the contrary, HBase is a NoSQL key/value database on Hadoop.
 Hive can be used for analytical queries while HBase for real-time querying.
 Data can even be read and written from Hive to HBase and back again.